-You can borrow very high amounts
+You may be able to borrow very high amounts

-A business could borrow millions to ease the process of a factory relocation, just as easily as an individual could borrow thousands to ensure they secure their dream property prior to their own sale going through.
+A business could borrow millions to ease the process of a factory relocation, just as easily as an individual could borrow thousands to ensure they secure their dream property prior to their existing property’s sale going through.

 Higher interest rates, shorter repayment periods

 Because bridging loans are designed to bridge the gap of time before someone selling an asset and receiving the capital, they are not intended to have a long repayment period.
 Consequently, bridging loans tend to come with a relatively high APR to cover the lender in the event of the impending finances not materialising.
 Interest is added on a monthly basis to the total repayment amount of a loan.